 Skip to main content

 Giving your new puppy a scrub?
-How to introduce them to bath time
+How to start them with baths

 Puppies are curious, playful, and, let's face it, messy.
-While normally a quick paw wipe or a brush will do the trick, what should you do when your puppy jumps into a mud puddle?
+While normally a quick paw wipe or a brush will do the trick, what should you do when your little bundle of energy jumps into a mud puddle?
 When can you bathe a puppy?
 You may be wondering if your new pup is too delicate and small for a bath.

 While we understand your apprehension about using shampoo and other cleaning products on a small guy, we’re here to put your concerns to rest once and for all.
 So, when is the right time to give your new pet his first bath?
-We’re here with the answers — plus a few tips on how to make bath time enjoyable for you and Fido.
+We've got the answers — plus a few tips on how to make bath time enjoyable for you and Fido.

 Difficulty